coderj001/whatsapp-fun/README.md

 ## Instruction

->   Download the script from github, and run whatapp.py file.
+>   Download the script from github and install dependency by typing command "python install -r requirements.txt", then run the whatapp.py file.

 >   Scan the bar code with your whatsapp barcode scanner to link your account.